OmniaParatus3288/NIST-800-53-security-plan/README.md

-# Project & Portfolio IV: Cybersecurity
+# Project & Portfolio IV: NIST-800-53-security-plan

 Welcome to my Project & Portfolio IV repository!
 This project documents my work at Full Sail University, where I focused on building a holistic cybersecurity program.
 Throughout this project, I developed comprehensive security policies, procedures, and controls aligned with NIST 800-53 standards and industry best practices.